osgi/osgi.enroute.site/_tutorial/032-tutorial_microservice-jpa.md

     javax.xml.stream.util;version=1.0.0
 {% endhighlight %}

 The `-runpath` needs to be specified because the JRE has a split package for javax.transaction and a uses constraint between javax.sql and javax.transaction.
-This breaks JPA unless the JTA API is always provided from outside the OSGi framework.
+This breaks JPA unless the JTA API is always provided from outside of the OSGi framework.
 {: .note }

-The `-runsystempackages` is required because hibernate has versioned imports for JTA, and its dependency dom4j has versioned imports for the STAX API.
+The `-runsystempackages` is required because Hibernate has versioned imports for JTA, and its dependency dom4j has versioned imports for the STAX API.
 Both of these should come from the JRE.
 {: .note }

-Edit the `-runrequires`  section in `rest-app-jpa/res-app-jpa.bndrun` to include the Composite Application's requirements:
+Edit the `-runrequires`  section in `rest-app-jpa/res-app-jpa.bndrun` to include the composite application's requirements:

 {% highlight shell-session %}
 -runrequires: \